Security-Onion-Solutions/securityonion-docs/so-import-pcap.rst

 .. warning::

-   so-import-pcap works differently on Security Onion 2.0 than it did in previous versions!
+   so-import-pcap works differently on Security Onion 2.1 than it did in previous versions!

    Please consider this new version to be experimental!

-   Also, don't forget that so-import-pcap requires sudo!

-This new version of so-import-pcap currently requires you to run through Setup first.
-You can choose Eval or Standalone.
+This new version of so-import-pcap requires you to run through Setup first.
+You can choose an Import Node for a minimal configuration suitable for so-import-pcap.
 Once Setup completes, you can then run ``sudo so-import-pcap`` and supply the full path to at least one pcap file.

 For example, to import a single pcap named ``import.pcap``: